 This page provides information about General Entry Rules, Awards, Protests, Registration, Regatta Cancellation, Hot Docking, Penalties, Equipment, Trailer Parking, Boat Rigging, Parking, Tents, and Park Rules.

-See Section K , “Updates for 2016” below for more important information.
+See Section K , “Updates” below for more important information.

 No extensions or late registrations will be accepted.